Polymail/go-falcon/README.md

 # Go-Falcon [![Build Status](https://travis-ci.org/le0pard/go-falcon.png?branch=master)](https://travis-ci.org/le0pard/go-falcon)

 SMTP server with POP3 and nginx proxy support, which store of mail messages in a relational database (PostgreSQL).
-Have hooks with redis and http.
+Have support hooks with redis and http.

 ## Install